Necturus lodingi Viosca, 1937

 Mobile Dwarf Waterdog (Collins, 1997, Herpetol.
 Circ., 25: 8).

-At least the lower Dog River drainage into the Mobile Bay of southern Alabama, USA, possibly extending east into the panhandle of Florida (see comment).
+At least the lower Dog River drainage into the Mobile Bay of southern Alabama, USA; see comment regarding the possible extension east into the panhandle of Florida, southern Alabama, and southwestern Georgia.

 Please note: these links will take you to external websites not affiliated with the American Museum of Natural History.
 We are not responsible for their content.